-- · the academic focus in the NMSU classroom,
+- the academic focus in the NMSU classroom,

 - · the service that meets a community need,

 - · reflecting on the experience, and

 - · strengthened civic responsibility.

-For more information on Service Learning Opportunities at NMSU Carlsbad call (575) 234-9247 or (575) 234-9268 or visit the Community Education Office on campus in office 1A or 1B.
+For more information on Service Learning Opportunities at NMSU Carlsbad call (575) 234-9247 or visit the Community Education Office on campus in office 1A.